Exploring Database Interaction in Python: A Comprehensive Guide

 C. Overview of the Outline

-- Brief summary of the sections covered in the guide
+A brief summary of the sections covered in this guide.

 A. Installing Necessary Libraries